Do Maine Coon Cats Like Water?

 Legend has it, that whilst docked in Maine, one of the long-haired ship cats mated with a local domestic shorthair cat, ultimately producing the Maine Coon cat breed we know today.

-Supporters of this folklore tale argue that the Maine Coon is a descendent of the Norwegian Forest Cat, which helps to explain why do Maine Coon cats love water.
+Supporters of this folklore tale argue that the Maine Coon is a descendant of the Norwegian Forest Cat, which helps to explain why Maine Coon cats love water.

 This lineage is further supported by the fact that Maine Coons are also known for being excellent ‘mousers’ and hunters.